Answers to Your Burning Questions

 If I order a pattern or knit kit, how do I receive a copy of the pattern?

-- When you purchase a pattern, or knit kit that includes a Needle + Purl pattern, you'll receive a link to download the pattern on the checkout confirmation page, once you have completed payment.
+- When you purchase a pattern, or knit kit that includes a Needle + Purl pattern, you'll receive a link to download the pattern.

 - You can save and/or print this pattern for your own use.